The single most important innovation in micro-irrigation in the past 2,000 years.

 As mentioned above, the ANC™ Control Network is completely separated from any other networks, especially those from the Internet.
 In our systems IoT and Cloud Services are optional features, not necessary ones.

 By itself, the Control System and Network operates much like any traditional Distributed Control System or DCS.
 In fact, the communications protocol in the Control Network is fundamentally Modbus with some minor extensions which we call ANC Modbus.
-Most of the system design is based on Master-Slave, the Hubs being masters and the accessory modules being slaves.
-But it's also peer-to-peer in the sense that any component can talk to any other component so long as they are in the same network and are paired with the same hub.
-Multiple hubs can share the same network (as in the case of our HydroGrid64™ product) but since radio communications is encrypted, only components paired to a single hub can communicate with each other (even if on the same radio network).
+Core logic and communications usually flows from the Master Controller to the Control Modules but the latter are independent and can also establish peer-to-peer communications (i.e. any component can talk to any other component so long as they are in the same network and are paired with the same Master Controller).
+Multiple Master Controllers can share the same network (e.g. as in the HydroGrid64™ product) but since radio communications is encrypted, only components paired to a single hub can communicate with each other (even if on the same radio network).

 In ANC Modbus there are a total of 250 individual networks reserved for applications and each network can host up to 247 components (Modbus Standard).
 A single component can provide sensors and actuators for many plants, so for example in the specific configuration of the HydroGrid64™ product it can be extended to a maximum of 38,000 components for a total of 304,000 plants per site, although the architecture itself supports much more: a total of 61,750 individual components.